vidyanan/L01_03/README.md

 	- Deliverable 1, due Sept 25, (please open main.html and all links will be visible from their)
 - links/personas.html, links/userstories.html
 	- Deliverable 2, due Oct 16, (please open main.html and all links will be visible from their)
+- links/sprintbacklog1.html (tasks, dependencies, activity chart, burndown chart), links/userstories.html
+	- Deliverable 3, due Oct 23, (please open main.html and all links will be visible from their)

 ## Project
 In here is the actual code for the project.